CopernicaMarketingSoftware/Documentation/Publisher/en/personalization.md

 # Personalization

 The Marketing Suite and Publisher let you personalize emails in an easy way.
-Just incorporate a little piece of code in your e-mail.
+Just incorporate a little piece of code in your email.
 When sent, the code gets compiled and substitutes the code with the correct credentials of the receiver.
 By clicking on the links below, you'll find out how to personalize your emails in the Marketing Suite as well as the Publisher: